acdh-oeaw/apis-rdf-devops/README.md

 - `REMOTE_HOST` is the remote host we tunnel to.
 In our case, `helios.arz.oeaw.ac.at` to make the remote (production) database accessible within the local container
 - `LOCAL_PORT` is the local port to use for the tunnel.
 As we are using the same network as the database service, we cannot use 3306 since that port is already used by the local database.
 We therefore use 3308.

 With these settings in place, you can access databases on helios under host `db` and port `3308`.
-Therefore something like `mysql://jelinek:PASSWORD@db:3308/jelinek` should work.
+Therefore, something like `mysql://jelinek:PASSWORD@db:3308/jelinek` should work.

 #### Python Virtual Environment via pipenv